 She is currently the Vice-Chair of the UNFCCC Fashion Industry Charter for Climate Action, and has taken advisory or board roles for SAC, ECAP, Textile Exchange, the UN 10YFP programme, and the Alliance for Water Stewardship.

-Head of Corporate Sustainability at PUMA and Chair of the Charter Steering Committee
+Head of Corporate Sustainability at PUMA

 Stefan D. Seidel is Head of Corporate Sustainability at PUMA, a role he has held since 2015.
 He is responsible for all environmental and social topics of the Herzogenaurach-based sports company.
 He chairs the Steering Committee of the Fashion Charter on Climate Action and is a board member of the Zero Discharge of Hazardous Chemicals initiative.